best-hotels-in-chania

 Good to know: The hotel sits on a busy street; ask for a room facing the courtyard or upper floors for less noise.
 The location between the old town and the new town is practical for both sightseeing and supermarket runs.

-Check prices for Samaria Hotel on Booking.com
+Check prices for Samaria Hotel on Booking.com.

-Elia Estia Old Town
+Elia Estia

 A small, family-run guesthouse tucked into the old town's lanes, with clean rooms, a courtyard, and the kind of personal warmth that only a family operation can provide.
 Rooms are basic but well-maintained β€” tiled floors, whitewashed walls, simple furniture.
 Some have small balconies overlooking the lane.
 The family who runs it offers restaurant recommendations that turn out to be exactly right and directions that save you from the old town's intentionally confusing layout.